akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.8.x-2.9.x.md

 The old "Typed Actor" API (`akka.actor.TypedActor`) has been deprecated since Akka 2.6.0 (2019-11-06) and has been dropped.
 No detailed migration guide exists, the recommendation is to move to the new Akka Typed APIs.

+## Akka SSLConfig

+The Akka SSLConfig convenience and methods accepting it has been deprecated since Akka 2.6.0 and has been dropped.
+Usage should be replaced with directly creating a `javax.net.ssl.SSLEngine` using the JDK APIs.